Take care of yourself

 Manage your mini coworkers

 - Check out this down-to-earth advice from Colorado Public Radio's education reporter on what to do with kids at home on coronavirus break for who knows how long (without losing it).
+This story from early in the pandemic offers advice that remains valid today.

 - Bring gym class home with a free two-week trial subscription to the Cosmic Kids app, which offers age-appropriate yoga adventures.